Hyperparameter Optimization in Machine Learning: Historical Remarks

+Interestingly, some algorithmic ideas behind modern HPO methods are even older and can be traced back to well before the 1970s.
+The HPO problem in machine learning is related to optimal experimental design, an area that has a long tradition in statistics since the introduction of the \emph{response surface methodology} \citep{box:1951:experimental_attainment_optimum}; see~\citep{myers16:_respon} for a recent account.
+One of the core ideas in that context is the approximation, by means of a surrogate model, of an otherwise unknown true response function that needs to be optimized.
+Model-based algorithms for HPO share the very same idea and the HPO objective function draws its name from these methodologies.

-Many ideas useful for tuning hyperparameters originated from a different class of problems: the configuration of heuristics and meta-heuristics in \emph{problem solving} in Computer Science.
-The goal in these cases is not generalization but finding a solution with a small amount of computational resources.
-For example the LEX system~\citep{mitchell:1983:learning_experimentation_acquiringa} already embodied some fundamental ideas behind model-based approaches to HPO.\@ LEX ran the to-be-configured algorithm to produce examples from which a \emph{generalizer} learned to produce better heuristics.
-Model-based approaches have been subsequently applied to global optimization and propositional satisfiability~\citep{hutter:2009:experimental_investigation_modelbased}, and to supervised learning~\citep{thornton2013auto}.
-These model-based approaches are based on or closely related to Bayesian optimization~\citep{mockus:1975:bayesian_methods_seeking, sacks:1989:design_analysis_computer, jones1998efficient}; see also the review by~\citet{shahriari:2016:taking_human_out}.
-Bayesian optimization is a technique at the core of current model-based HPO approaches in machine learning (see Section~\ref{sec:bk:hpo:bayesopt}).
-Yet another class of approaches is based on the idea of racing, where candidate configurations are run in parallel and, as soon as sufficient statistical evidence is collected against a candidate, the run is stopped and the candidate replaced by a new one.
-This idea was initially formulated for model selection in machine learning~\citep{maron:1994:hoeffding_races_accelerating}, and then applied to configuration of meta-heuristics~\citep{birattari:2002:racing_algorithm_configuring}.
-Finally, population-based algorithms also originated in the area of problem solving with seminal works of \citet{rechenberg65} and \citet{fogel:1965:intelligent_decisionmaking_simulation}, boosted by the introduction of genetic inspired operators by \citet{holland75}.
-While their application to optimization in machine learning has a long tradition, the use of population-based algorithms in HPO is more recent and preceded by the idea of gradient-based approaches~\citep{bengio_gradient-based_2000}.
+Other ideas behind modern HPO originate from a community at the intersection between AI and operations research, interested in a different class of problems: the configuration of heuristics and meta-heuristics in \emph{problem solving}.
+The goal in these cases is not generalization as in machine learning, but finding solutions quickly, for example to certain instances of (weighted) Boolean satisfiability.
+The LEX system~\citep{mitchell:1983:learning_experimentation_acquiringa} already embodied some ideas behind model-based approaches to HPO, which we cover in Chapter~\ref{ch:mbm}.
+LEX ran the to-be-configured algorithm to produce examples from which a \emph{generalizer} is trained to produce better heuristics.
+Later, sequential model-based configuration (SMAC) was proposed to solve global optimization and propositional satisfiability problems~\citep{hutter:2009:experimental_investigation_modelbased, hutter_sequential_2011}.
+It was eventually applied to supervised learning~\citep{snoek_practical_2012, thornton2013auto}.
+SMAC is related to Bayesian optimization~\citep{mockus:1975:bayesian_methods_seeking, sacks:1989:design_analysis_computer, jones1998efficient} as it is one of the techniques at the core of current model-based HPO approaches.